grafana/cloudcost-exporter/docs/metrics/gcp/persistentvolumes.md

 # Persistent Volumes

 There's two sources of data for persistent volumes:
-- Skus from the Billing API.
-A
+- Skus from the Billing API
-- Disk metadata from compute API.
-Analogous to the `gcloud compute disk-types list` command.
+- Disk metadata from compute API

-Unfortunately there's a bit of a disconnect between the two.
+There's a bit of a disconnect between the two.
 Sku's descriptions have the following format:
 ```
 Balanced PD Capacity in <Region>